Marijke van Beukering: Other positions

-Besides her work as a politician, she has been serving as the chair of the National Association First-Aid since May 2014.
+Besides her work as a politician, she served as the chair of the National Association First-Aid between May 2014 and June 2022.
 She did a training to become a first-aid instructor at the Dutch Organization Teachers First-Aid in Tilburg in 2005.
 Before being appointed chairwoman, she worked at the organization as its secretary (2004–2011) and subsequently as an advisor to the executive committee.
 She has written a first-aid manual together with Nico Schouten called EHBO Leren & Doen ("First aid learning & practicing"), that was published in 2012.
 A revised edition came out in 2016.
-Besides, she has been a member of the supervisory board of the "Prins Hendrik Fonds", an organization that distributes first aid subsidies, since 2017.
+Besides, she was member of the supervisory board of the "Prins Hendrik Fonds", an organization that distributes first aid subsidies, from 2017 until 2020.

 Personal life

-Van Beukering is married to Sander van Beukering and has two children.
+Van Beukering is married to Sander van Beukering and has two daughters.
 She is a resident of IJsselstein, a town where she has lived since her return to the Netherlands from Sarajevo.
 She plays tennis and has been the chair of the tennis club IJTC Groenvliet since November 2017.